julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 - **Mugwort (Artemisia vulgaris)** — Dreaming, scrying, threshold crossing.
 Found across Eurasia.
 - **Cedar** — North American Indigenous smoke medicine.
 Also used in Sumerian temples.
 - **Artemisia annua** — Revered in China for thousands of years, tied to spirits and healing.
 - **Rosemary** — Universally protective, used in funerals, love spells, and exorcisms.

+  Here is a detailed guide on [How To Use Herbs for Smoke Cleansing](/smoke-cleansing-folk-magic/)
 ---

 ## Final Words: When Fire Opens More Than It Burns